Ron-Chang/MyNotebook/Coding/0_System_Software/Sentdex/PyQt/04.Main_Menus/README.md

 | ⇪ Shift   | Shift |

 #### 5. What is statusBar?
-Dispaly Status Bar at widow bottom.
-It shows information if your mouse overed the button.
+Display Status Bar at widow bottom.
+It shows information if your mouse over the button.

 #### 6. Add `save` and `save As` into `Save` menu in `File` menu